aminsohel/EDA-Assignment/README.md

 ### Visualization
 1.Matplotlib
 2. Seaborn
-3.Plotly
+3.Plotly and More
 ### Recommendation
+1. Selecting Low range houses at the begining.
-1. Selecting Grade which can help to find out the price too.
+2. Selecting Grade which can help to find out the price too.
-2. Price , Square lot, squire Living can give more details to select houses.
+3. Price , Square lot, squire Living can give more details to select houses.
-3. Zipcode and Price to find location.
+4. Bedrooms and Bathrooms comparing to the grade can be key point of sellcting houses.